Resident234/php.net/pages/www.php.net_mysqli-stmt.bind-result.php.md

 This will NOT work. $results will have a bunch of arrays, but each one will have a reference to $byref.

-PHP is optimizing performance here: you aren&apos;t so much copying the $byref array into $results as you are *adding* it.
+PHP is optimizing performance here: you aren't so much copying the $byref array into $results as you are *adding* it.
 That means $results will have a bunch of $byrefs - the same array repeated multiple times.
 (So what you see is that $results is all duplicates of the last item from the query.)

 hamidhossain (01-Sep-2008) shows how to get around that: inside the loop that fetches results you also have to loop through the list of fields, copying them as you go.
 In effect, copying everything individually.

-Personally, I&apos;d rather use some kind of function that effectively duplicates an array than write my own code.
-Many of the built-in array functions don&apos;t work, apparently using references rather than copies, but a combination of array_map and create_function does.
+Personally, I'd rather use some kind of function that effectively duplicates an array than write my own code.
+Many of the built-in array functions don't work, apparently using references rather than copies, but a combination of array_map and create_function does.